Kantarelis/physics_showcase/spacetime_modulation_band_diagram/README.md

 Spacetime modulated of an infinite, one dimensional crystal with a harmonic time configuration of its density.
+Usually, a crystal has periodicity in space.
+This one here shows us what the band diagram whould look like if a crystal had periodicity not only in space but in time too (time - crystal).